 How to visit the Wieliczka Salt Mine

-- This 30-minute journey through Kraków’s suburbs costs 3.50 PLN (less than £1).
-You can buy your train ticket from the machines at the station or from the conductor on board.
+You can buy your train ticket for the 30-minute journey through Kraków’s suburbs from the machines at the station or from the conductor on board.
 Check the train timetable here.

 However, it was King Jan Olbracht (1459 – 1501) who was responsible for Kazimierz’s distinctive nature.
 In the wake of anti-Semitic protests in the late 15th Century, he moved the Jewish population here under his protection and Kazimierz became an important centre of Jewish culture.